 Address: Calle Elvira, 46

 Carmen el Agua

-This is one of the most popular places to eat in the Albayzín among Granada locals!
-Carmen el Agua is also one of the city’s most romantic restaurants, making it perfect for date night.
+One of the most popular places to eat in the Albayzín among Granada locals, Carmen el Agua is also one of the city’s most romantic restaurants, making it perfect for date night.
 Visit at nighttime with your special someone and enjoy the view of the glowing Alhambra while indulging in both chocolate and cheese fondues.

 Address: Placeta del Aljibe de Trillo, 7

-You can’t go wrong at Casa Torcuato!
-This is one of our favorite places to enjoy Olla de San Antón, a traditional dish from Granada typically served in February.
+You can’t go wrong at Casa Torcuato, home to one of the best ollas de San Antón (a typical food from Granada traditionally served in February) in town.
 You can also enjoy one of the best pulpo (octopus) dishes south of Galicia, or spend an evening with friends eating tapas on the terrace.

 Address: Calle Pagés, 31